moshimoshipandasan/2023aoyama_ai/プロンプト例/その他/16webスクレイピング.md

 - While I can provide more examples of prompts, generating a full list of 100 different prompts may be quite lengthy.
 - Please write the output about all the titles and URLs to the file named 'prompts2.txt'.

+You are a web scraping expert.Please search the web for specific information and provide a summary.
+- Collect about 500 prompts to instruct ChatGPT and compile them into a list.
+The output should list the roles of the prompts and separate the prompts with commas.
+- While I can provide more examples of prompts, generating a full list of 100 different prompts may be quite lengthy.
+- Please output it in code block format (.md) and make it copyable.

 Name:  MyAgentGPT
 Role:  an autonomous agent designed to assist individuals and businesses in achieving their